johnNarula/Narula.File.NLock/Narula.File.NLock.CLI/Readme.txt

 	contact		Display the developer's contact information.

 Options:
 	-h,  --help           Show help information.
 	-v,  --version        Show version information.
 	-f,  --file           Specify the file(s) to lock or unlock.
 For multiple files, separate each file with space.
 If the file path have space in them, use quations.
 	-d,  --directory      Specify the directory containing files to lock or unlock.
 	-p,  --password       Specify the password for locking or unlocking.
 	-c,  --authcode       Specify the Auth code for locking.
 	-t,  --totpcode       Specify the Totp secret code for unlocking or validating.
 	-n   --new            Request a new Totp secret code.
-	-t  --title				Optional.
+	-tt  --title          Optional.
 Specify a title for the Totp secret code.
 "NLock: " will be prefixed automatically.
 	-st  --subtitle       Optional.
 Specify a subtitle for the Totp secret code. if not provided, same value as title will be used.
-	-f  --force				Optional.
+	-fr  --force          Optional.
 Force to lock .nlock even though they are already locked. (double-lock).
 	-o,  --outputFolder   Optional.
 Specify the output directory to put processed files.
 If not provided, files will be processed in place.
-	/g, /gui				Optional.
+	-g,  --gui            Optional.
 Launches the GUI interface.

 Examples:
 	Prepare to lock a file: